 Gold Is Yesterday’s Precious Metal

-As hard as it might be to believe, however, gold is yesterday’s precious metal.
-It has now been replaced in that hallowed position by substances you may not even have heard of, rare earth elements like scandium and yttrium (no, the latter is not a misspelling).
+However, as hard as it might seem, gold is yesterday’s precious metal.
+It now has competition from substances you may not even know exist.
+Rare earth elements like scandium and yttrium (no, the latter is not a misspelling).
 What makes scandium valuable is that it is a critical ingredient in the preparation of aluminum alloys.
 These alloys were in high demand by defense industries on both ends of the Cold War arms race.
-The Soviets used these alloys in the design of their jet fighters while the U.S. used them in the design of the Strategic Defense Initiative (popularly known as “Star Wars”).
-In addition, these same alloys are used to manufacture items as diverse as aluminum baseball bats and lacrosse sticks to firearms and even dental preparations.
-What made yttrium valuable was the transformation of the electronics industry from tubes to transistors, and the global proliferation of consumer products that incorporate the LEDs, electrodes, lasers, and superconductors, among many more components, that are manufactured using it.
+The Soviets used them in the design of their jet fighters.
+The U.S. used them in the design of the Strategic Defense Initiative (popularly known as “Star Wars”).

 The New Wonder Material

-Rare metal and graphene scams typically employ what are euphemistically called “boiler room” tactics.
-In plain language, what that means is that scammers call potential victims out of the blue and offered what seem to be exceptionally timed investment opportunities at exceptionally low costs.
-Sometimes the investment is a total phony, while in other cases the investment might be real but it involves graphite or a similar sounding substance, not graphene.
-In any event, until graphene-equipped products hit the market (something that is widely assumed will occur no earlier than 2020), even legitimate offers have to be regarded as long-term investments.
+Rare metal and graphene investment scams typically employ “boiler room” tactics.
+In plain language, what that means is that scammers call potential victims out of the blue.
+The scammers offer what seem to be exceptionally good investment opportunities at exceptionally low costs.
+Sometimes, the investment is a total phony.
+In other cases, the investment might be real but it involves graphite or a similar-sounding substance, not graphene.
+In any event, until graphene hits the market (something that will occur only after 2020), even legitimate offers are at best long-term investments.
 Until then, beware of rare metal and graphene investment scams.

-“Scams such as these undermine confidence and trust in the market, and they can result in ordinary people losing thousands of pounds in savings,” Britain’s Financial Conduct Authority (FCA) warned consumers in 2013, after noticing a rise in graphene-related complaints.
+“Scams such as these undermine confidence and trust in the market, and they can result in ordinary people losing thousands of pounds in savings,” Britain’s Financial Conduct Authority (FCA) warned consumers in 2013, after noticing a rise in complaints involving graphene.
 Moreover, the FCA found that it has “yet to see any convincing evidence that there is a viable market for investors to make money from investments in rare earth metals,” since purchasers require huge amounts and pay wholesale prices.